xyflow/react-flow-docs/docs/getting-started/plugin-components.md

 ---
-title: Built-in Components
+title: Plugin Components
 sidebar_position: 4
 ---

 React Flow comes with additional components.
 In this guide we show you how to use them.
-We are using our [previous example code](/docs/getting-started/interactive-flow#connecting-nodes) here.
+We are using our [previous example code](/docs/getting-started/core-concepts) here.

 ### MiniMap